 II.35.
 The operating organization should establish communications protocols and standards with national and regional meteorological organizations to be properly warned of any extreme meteorological conditions, including their possible duration.
-This information should be supplemented as necessary by the use of the site's meteorological systems, where installed and available.
+This information should be supplemented as necessary by the use of the site's meteorological systems.
 For example, the localized lightning strikes for some plants can be notified by a regional meteorological forecasting service which implement credible monitoring of the wide-area atmospheric stability.